Did you know that 80% of learning is visual?

 As you can imagine, dealing with vision degradation while trying to focus on learning and growing can be highly challenging.
 Often, kids don’t understand how to communicate that they are experiencing vision problems.

-Annual eye exams will ensure that both you and your children are always prepared for, and informed about, any irregular developments in the eye.
+Annual children’s eye tests will ensure that both you and your children are always prepared for, and informed about, any irregular developments in the eye.

 Kids Think Our Office Is Cool